comet-dev/CometJS/README.md

 - You can run apps in **Javascript**
 - You can deploy them on a running Javascript client-side foundation.
 - All the binaries you need in one place(account for most of what keeps CometJS functional).
-- A mini-cloud, server and nothing more secure, since it is on the desktop.

 ## Downloads
 On the contrary, [npm install](https://www.npmjs.com/package/CometJS) CometJS and get started.
 In addition, when you install CometJS, be sure you also install it's [cli](https://github.com/comet-dev/cli) as well.